-- The levels of satisfaction ('Satisfied' or 'Very Satisfied') with information on materials received at the point of sale or just after purchase, among people who had purchased a telecommunications product in the last six months, were slightly (not significantly) lower in Wave 25 (67%) compared to Wave 24 (71%). - 11% of people were dissatisfied ('Very Dissatisfied' or 'Dissatisfied') with the information received on materials at point of sale or just after purchase. - There were no significant changes from the previous wave.
+- The levels of satisfaction ('Satisfied' or 'Very Satisfied') with information on materials received at the point of sale or just after purchase, among people who had purchased a telecommunications product in the last six months, were slightly higher in Wave 26 (69%) compared to Wave 25 (67%).
+This increase was attributed to the significant increase (+7%) in people who were 'very satisfied'. - 13% of people were dissatisfied ('Very Dissatisfied' or 'Dissatisfied') with the information received on materials at point of sale or just after purchase.